Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: The Properties of Ly Emitters at

 We investigate these possibilities in the $61$ galaxies in our sample with NIRCam-based SEDs (which constrain age) and grism-based H$\alpha$ measurements (which constrain the Ly$\alpha$ escape fraction).
 To illustrate the trends, we first show four representative sources spanning the full range in Ly$\alpha$ EW, from $23$~\AA\ to $533$~\AA\ (see Fig.~\ref{fig:sed}).
 It is immediately apparent that the inferred age does not vary with the Ly$\alpha$ EW.
 In all four galaxies, we see young ages ($\simeq10$~Myr) linked with efficient ionizing production.
 In contrast, the Ly$\alpha$ escape fraction shows a clear trend, increasing from relatively modest transmission ($f_{{\rm esc,Ly}\alpha}=0.1-0.2$) in the two moderate-EW Ly$\alpha$ emitters to near-unity ($f_{{\rm esc,Ly}\alpha}=0.6-0.7$) in the two most extreme line emitters (EW $=150-500$~\AA).
 For these four galaxies, variations in line transmission (and not production efficiency) are what separates galaxies with moderate and extreme Ly$\alpha$ emission.

 The full Ly$\alpha$ selected sample with H$\alpha$ detections shows a similar picture.
-We find a positive correlation between the Ly$\alpha$ EW and the Ly$\alpha$ escape fraction (right panel of Fig.~\ref{fig:lyaew_xi_fesc}), with Ly$\alpha$ emitters with EW $=20$~\AA\ generally showing $f_{{\rm esc,Ly}\alpha}=0.1$, and those with EW $\simeq100-500$~\AA\ having $f_{{\rm esc,Ly}\alpha}=0.6$.
-This trend is qualitatively consistent with relations found in other samples at a variety of redshifts \citep[e.g.,][]{Yang2017,Jaskot2019,Saxena2023b,Izotov2024} and indicates that the transmission of Ly$\alpha$ is likely playing a dominant role in regulating whether a galaxy is seen with Ly$\alpha$ EW $=20$~\AA\ or $100-500$~\AA.
+We find a positive correlation between the Ly$\alpha$ EW and the Ly$\alpha$ escape fraction (top right panel of Fig.~\ref{fig:lyaew_xi_fesc}), with Ly$\alpha$ emitters with EW $=20$~\AA\ generally showing $f_{{\rm esc,Ly}\alpha}=0.1$, and those with EW $\simeq100-500$~\AA\ having $f_{{\rm esc,Ly}\alpha}=0.6$.
+This trend is qualitatively consistent with relations found in other samples at a variety of redshifts \citep[e.g.,][]{Yang2017,Jaskot2019,Izotov2024,Saxena2024} and indicates that the transmission of Ly$\alpha$ is likely playing a dominant role in regulating the Ly$\alpha$ EW.
 In Fig.~\ref{fig:lyaew_xi_fesc}, we show how galaxy properties vary with Ly$\alpha$ EW.
-In the left panel, we see the derived ionizing photon production efficiency as a function of Ly$\alpha$ EW, with the results showing extremely young galaxies ($\lesssim20$~Myr) with Ly$\alpha$ EW spanning the full range in our sample ($20-500$~\AA).
+In the top left panel, we see the derived ionizing photon production efficiency as a function of Ly$\alpha$ EW, with the results showing extremely young galaxies ($\lesssim20$~Myr) with Ly$\alpha$ EW spanning the full range in our sample ($20-500$~\AA). \citet{Saxena2024} also shows $z\gtrsim6$ galaxies with large ionizing photon production efficiencies (often associated with very young ages) spanning a wide range of Ly$\alpha$ EW ($\simeq20-300$~\AA).
 While young galaxies will have enhanced Ly$\alpha$ production, this does not guarantee they will be observed with the largest Ly$\alpha$ EWs.